StevenRJClarke/Neighbourhood-Map-React/README.md

 Clone the repository to a local project directory.

-Run 'npm start' from a terminal within the project directory.
+Run <code>npm start</code> from a terminal within the project directory.

 The application will run in [http://localhost:3000](http://localhost:3000) in the browser.